 Arlington, VA 22202

-On June 2, 2014, the Environmental Protection Agency released the Clean Power Plan (CPP) rule.
-This rule requires states to reduce emissions of carbon dioxide by reducing emissions from power plants, and promoting clean and renewable energy options.
-This is a federal rule that will have a major impact on state air and energy policies.
-Therefore, we welcome stakeholders who have environmental justice concerns to participate and share perspectives to make sure this rule is reflective and responsive to the needs of environmentally overburdened, underserved, and economically distressed communities across the country.
+On June 2, 2014, the Environmental Protection Agency issued the proposed Clean Power Plan (CPP) rule.
+This rule proposes state-specific goals for reducing carbon dioxide from the power sector; states will then need to make plans to to meet the goal.
+The proposed rule also promotes clean and renewable energy options.
+This is a federal rule that will have important implications for state air and energy policies.
+Therefore, we welcome stakeholders who have environmental justice concerns to participate and share perspectives about how the rule can be reflective and responsive to the needs of environmentally overburdened, underserved, and economically distressed communities across the country.

-If you are interested in learning how you can help your state achieve cleaner air, reduce the impacts of climate change, and promote renewable energy sources, it is important that you understand the CPP.
+If you are interested in learning how you can help your state achieve cleaner air, reduce the impacts of climate change, and promote renewable energy sources, it is important that you understand the Clean Power Plan.
 You have an opportunity to help shape this rule…come learn how!

 We encourage you to take advantage of this 1-day workshop, which will:

-Provide an overview of the Clean Power Plan (CPP) proposed rule.
+Provide an overview of the Clean Power Plan proposed rule.

 Prepare participants to engage effectively in the public participation process.